 You have now barbecued chicken right on your fire pit.
 Yell at everyone to come enjoy your wonderful creation.

-I hope you have enjoyed learning the latest trend of barbecuing on your fire pit.
-If you have tried making chicken or another food on your fire pit, then please share your experiences.
+I hope you have enjoyed learning the latest trend of barbecuing on your outdoor fire pit.
+It's a great outdoor cooking activity to do on a summer night on your backyard patio, or as part of your camping trip.
+If you have tried making chicken or another food on your bbq & fire pit, then please share your experiences.
 We would love to hear about your experiences.
 Please share this article with your friends so that they can invite you over to their next barbecue on their fire pit.

 Frequently Asked Questions